fetchai/docs-archived/docs/etch-language/debug.md

 1 = hello
 ```

-`etch` features like this are useful for playing around with and for debugging in a dev environment.
-They should not be included in smart contract code.
+`etch` features like this are useful for experimentation and debugging in a dev environment.
+For example, you can use these system arguments to load machine learning training data.

+System arguments should not be included in smart contract code.

 For smart contracts, there are more flags, such as `-data`, which do specific things.
-We explain coding, compiling, contract flags, and all about `etch` smart contracts [here](smart-contracts.md).
+We explain coding, compiling, contract flags, and all about `etch` smart contracts <a href="../smart-contracts/" target=_blank> here</a>.

 <br/>